allenrobel/ndfc-python/docs/classes/Log.md

 ## Raises

 - `ValueError`
-  - An error is encountered reading the logging config file.
+  * An error is encountered reading the logging config file.
-  - An error is encountered parsing the logging config file.
+  * An error is encountered parsing the logging config file.
-  - No formatters are found in the logging config file that are associated with the configured handlers.
+  * No formatters are found in the logging config file that are associated with the configured handlers.
 - `TypeError`
-  - ``develop`` is not a boolean.
+  * `develop` is not a boolean.

+## Methods

+`commit()`

+:   If `config` is None, disable logging.

+    If `config` is a JSON file conformant with `logging.config.dictConfig` read the file and configure the base logger instance from the file's contents.

+## Properties

+`config`

+:   Override the `NDFC_LOGGING_CONFIG` environment variable.
+Value is an absolute
+    path to a JSON file from which logging config is read.
+The JSON file must conform to `logging.config.dictConfig` from Python's standard library.

+    Type: str()

+    Default: None

+    Raises: None

+`develop`

+:   Disable or enable exceptions raised by the logging module.

+    Type: bool()

+    Default: False

+    Raises: TypeError if value is not a bool()

 ## Usage